danthegoodman1/icedb/README.md

 ### `formatRow`

 Format row is the function that will determine how a row is finally formatted to be inserted.
 This is where you would want to flatten JSON so that the data is not corrupted.
+This is called just before inserting into a parquet file.

 **It's crucial that you flatten the row and do not have nested objects**